brokedba/terraform-examples/terraform-provider-oci/database-system/README.md

 - Terraform registry Doc for oci provider is not up to date or the provider has still some bugs not fixed.
 Example  node_count in db_system resource :

  ![image](https://user-images.githubusercontent.com/29458929/150219444-eb080f56-0d5e-40ea-9276-72e3860755a2.png)
-please check provider (github issues https://github.com/terraform-providers/terraform-provider-oci/issues) to be sure
+- Please check provider (github issues https://github.com/terraform-providers/terraform-provider-oci/issues) to be sure